 1. Who we are:

-SW1E 5BH and we are a registered Charity in England and Wales under number 1090329 and company number 04358614.
+IHPN’s registered office is: 242 Marylebone Road, London NW1 6JL.
+Our company number is 07513072 (England and Wales).
 We are registered on the Information Commissioner’s Office and act as the data controller.
-Our designated Data Protection Lead can be contacted via the following methods;
+Our designated Data Protection Lead can be contacted via the following methods:

 Email: [email protected]

 We collect the personal data you provide to us when signing up for membership, newsletters, updates or events, to receive information from us.
 This personal data includes your name, email address, job title, organisation address, land and mobile phone numbers and other contact details.